MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-aks-engine.md

 ---

-# Add the Azure Kubernetes Services (AKS) Engine prerequisites to the Azure Stack Marketplace
+# Add the Azure Kubernetes Services (AKS) engine prerequisites to the Azure Stack Marketplace

 *Applies to: Azure Stack integrated systems and Azure Stack Development Kit*